SPACEART TUNNEL*

 Technical Elaboration

-The floor is smooth and black, ensuring comfort as visitors crawl through the tunnel.
-The sides and ceiling are covered with either colored film or mirror film.
+The floor plates are covered with mirror film so the light coming from outside is reflected and diffused through out the tunnel space. ensuring comfort as visitors crawl through the tunnel.
 The colored film casts hues onto the interior, while the mirror film reflects incoming light, enhancing the space-travel effect.

 Optional Enhancements: